 The consumer believes you should have advised them to take out an employer-linked money purchase AVC instead of an FSAVC

-If you recommended an FSAVC after 29 April 1988, but before the PIA issued its updates, we’ll take into account the LAUTRO and FIMBRA requirements.
+If you recommended an FSAVC after 29 April 1988, we’ll take into account the LAUTRO and FIMBRA requirements.

 This means that if an AVC was available to a consumer, you should have referred to its availability and recommended looking into it.
 If you are an IFA you should have looked into the AVC on behalf of the consumer and recommended it if it was the better option.